EECS150/fpga_labs_sp22/lab4/spec/spec.md

     $readmemb("sine.bin", sine_lut);
 end
 ```
+If you are running a simulation in GUI Vivado, you must add this file to sim sources.

 **Implement** the NCO in `src/nco.v`.
 Note that the PA uses the main clock and runs at 125MHz.
 When `next_sample` is high, you should output a new DAC code on `out` on the next rising clock edge, similar to the `sq_wave_gen`.